waku-org/docs.waku.org/docs/guides/nwaku/run-docker-compose.md

 ## Interact with the node

-Visit <http://localhost:3000/d/yns_4vFVk/nwaku-monitoring> to view your node metrics in real-time.
+Visit <http://localhost:3000/d/yns_4vFVk/nwaku-monitoring> to view your node metrics in real time.

 ![nwaku compose dashboard](/img/nwaku-compose-dashboard.png)